X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: EXPERIMENT

-We evaluated the proposed method on both pedestrian and quadruped robot inertial datasets.
-For pedestrians, we adopted RoNIN \cite{RoNIN}, a large-scale, high-quality dataset containing over 42.7 hours of IMU data with ground-truth trajectories.
-We followed the official training, validation, and test splits.
-The test set is divided into Seen and Unseen categories, with 32 trajectories each, corresponding to subjects included in or excluded from the training set, respectively.
+For pedestrians, we use the RoNIN\cite{RoNIN} dataset, a large-scale inertial odometry benchmark collected with handheld smartphones.
+The dataset contains 42.7 hours of IMU measurements with corresponding ground-truth trajectories.
+We follow the official training, validation, and test splits.
+The test set is further divided into \emph{Seen} and \emph{Unseen} subsets, each comprising 32 trajectories.
+The \emph{Seen} subset includes trajectories from subjects present in the training set, whereas the \emph{Unseen} subset contains trajectories from previously unseen subjects.

+For quadruped robots, we use the public GrandTour dataset\cite{grandtour}, which provides synchronized multimodal measurements collected from quadruped platforms in real-world environments.
+In this work, we use the IMU data from the NovAtel CPT7 device as the inertial input and the corresponding odometry trajectories as ground truth.
+After data screening, 36 trajectories with complete and reliable IMU and ground-truth data are retained, while the remaining sequences are excluded due to missing ground-truth trajectories.
+The selected subset is split into 24 training, 6 validation, and 6 test sequences.

-For quadruped robots, we collected a dataset using the Unitree Go2 EDU platform, as shown in Fig.~\ref{fig:frame}.
-Ground-truth trajectories and the rotation ${}^{w}_{b}\mathbf{R} \in SO(3)$ between the IMU frame and the world frame were obtained via LiDAR odometry from an onboard Unitree L1 LiDAR.
-Since the robot’s IMU orientation is unknown relative to the body frame, we mounted an iPhone 14 Pro Max on top of the robot and performed attitude calibration.
-We obtained the rotation relationship ${}^{b}_{i}\mathbf{R} \in SO(3)$ between the IMU frame and the robot body frame.
-The phone’s IMU provided inertial measurements at 100 Hz, which were resampled to 200 Hz along with the ground-truth trajectories using linear interpolation.
-We recorded three difficulty levels—Easy, Medium, and Hard—each containing 10 sequences with a total duration of 1.5 hours.
-The data were split into training, validation, and test sets at a ratio of 3:1:1.
+In addition to the public dataset, we collected a quadruped inertial dataset using a Unitree Go2 robot.
+As shown in Fig.~\ref{fig:frame}, an iPhone 14 Pro Max was rigidly mounted on the robot to record IMU data, while the reference trajectory was obtained from onboard LiDAR odometry.
+The phone’s IMU provided measurements at 100 Hz, which were resampled to 200 Hz along with the ground-truth trajectories using linear interpolation.
+The dataset consists of 30 sequences with a total duration of approximately 1.5 hours and is used for additional validation under a different platform and sensor configuration.
+Each sequence lasts approximately 3 minutes, with traveled distances ranging from 50 to 100~m.
+During steady forward locomotion, the nominal speed is approximately 0.46~m/s.